ma-river/IOT2024/Installation Guide/REAdme.md

 **Step 3: Node-Red**

 In Node-RED, you should download the libraries "node-red-contrib-whatsapp-cmb" and "node-red-dashboard".
-Next, download the "security_alarm_flow" file and import it into Node-RED.
+Next, download the "Semb_IOT_2024.json" file and import it into Node-RED.
 Finally, replace the IP address in the WebSocket node of Node-RED with the IP address of your board, found in the serial monitor of the ".ino" code.

 **Step 3.1: Dashboard**